 The Cancer Research Institute is a 501(c)(3) charitable organization that raises funds for cancer immunology research from individuals, corporations, and foundations.
-We provide direct support to cancer scientists through fellowships, grants, and awards.
-Our mission is to support and coordinate research that will yield an understanding of the immune system and its response to cancer, with the ultimate goal of developing immunological methods for the treatment, control, and prevention of the disease.
+We provide direct support to scientists through fellowships, grants, and awards.
+Our mission is to save more lives by fueling the discovery and development of powerful immunotherapies for all types of cancer.
+We aim to accomplish this through our support and coordination of research that will yield an understanding of the immune system and its response to cancer, with the ultimate goal of developing immunological methods for the treatment, control, and prevention of the disease.

 Where is CRI located?

 We are administratively headquartered in New York City, and we fund research all throughout the United States and around the world.
 In addition, our Scientific Advisory Council includes representatives from the U.S. and other nations.
 CRI has a commitment to the global community of cancer scientists and patients.

 CRI is guided by its core staff and a diverse and all-volunteer Board of Trustees that includes corporate, financial, and philanthropic leaders.
 Research decisions are made by our Scientific Advisory Council, an esteemed body of immunologists and cancer immunologists that includes Nobel Prize winners and members of the National Academy of Sciences.

 Who decides which scientists receive funding from CRI?

 Funding decisions are made by our Scientific Advisory Council, which evaluates all fellowship, grant, and award applications.
 Many of the world’s most distinguished immunologists serve on the council, including Nobel Prize winners and members of the National Academy of Sciences, among other distinguished groups.
 The council is headed by a director and five associate directors.
 View our current grantees in our funding directory.